 - 1. Continued expansion of third party reimbursement for APRNs will continue to increase demand on the board to provide a credentialing process for increased numbers and categories of APRNs. - 2.
-Development of case law related to the Federal Americans with Disabilities Act which may impact licensure process and the structuring or implementation of the board's Recovering Nurse Program. - 3.
-Implementation of criminal background checks on licensure applicants has increased the workload for licensing officers, investigators and the disciplinary division. - 4.
 Increases in fees/costs imposed by outside entities (for example, postage, printing, attorney's fees, court reporter's fees, and bailiff fees) will impact the board's ability to communicate, conduct business, and prepare cases.
-Poor economic status of the State of Mississippi and surrounding states will impact the ability of agency to increase staff and give much needed raises or promotions. - 5.
-Funding levels less than requested and denial of requests will negatively impact the attainment of identified performance objectives. - 6.
+Poor economic status of the State of Mississippi and surrounding states will impact the ability of the agency to increase staff and give much needed raises or promotions. - 3.
+Funding levels less than requested and denial of requests will negatively impact the attainment of identified performance objectives. - 4.
 Promulgation of federal regulations regarding the National Practitioner Data Bank mandates reporting of all disciplinary cases, provides for a very short reporting window, and increases the amount of information to be gathered and reported by state regulatory agencies.
-This continues to place increased demands on the agency's resources with no accompanying federal funding to offset the expenses. - 7.
-Implementation of the federally mandated HIPAA has increased the board's cost in obtaining documents and will continue to impact the ability of the board to obtain documents essential for the investigation of reported violations of the Nursing Practice Act. - 8.
-Federal homeland security laws concerning foreign workers and visas will have a greater impact on the processing of licensure applications and increase the interaction with foreign applicants during the licensure process. - 9.
+This continues to place increased demands on the agency's resources with no accompanying federal funding to offset the expenses. - 5.
+Implementation of the federally mandated HIPAA has increased the board's cost in obtaining documents and will continue to impact the ability of the board to obtain documents essential for the investigation of reported violations of the Nursing Practice Act. - 6.
+Federal homeland security laws concerning foreign workers and visas will have a greater impact on the processing of licensure applications and increase the interaction with foreign applicants during the licensure process. - 7.
+As with all high performing organizations, the BON regards the agency staff as the agency's most valuable resource.
+The BON strives to recruit and retain the best employees in the State of Mississippi.
+With the continued growth in the Mississippi economy, the agency is experiencing increased competition for nursing staff. - 8.
 Certified Hemodialysis Technician (CHT) legislation enacted on July 1, 2006, authorizes the Board of Nursing to regulate the training programs, practice, and certification by examination, endorsement, renewal or reinstatement of CHTs, and also authorizes the board to conduct investigations and disciplinary hearings related to violations of the law.
 This new program directly impacts each department with increased responsibilities.
 The board will continue to request that the regulation of CHT's be delineated to the Mississippi Department of Health.